Zacks Research Comments on Ovintiv Inc.’s FY2023 Earnings (NYSE:OVV)

-Several other equities analysts also recently commented on the company.
-Bank of America upped their target price on Ovintiv from $62.00 to $66.00 in a research report on Wednesday, September 27th.
-Morgan Stanley upped their target price on Ovintiv from $47.00 to $49.00 and gave the stock an “equal weight” rating in a research note on Tuesday, October 17th.
-National Bankshares upped their target price on Ovintiv from $59.00 to $69.00 and gave the stock an “outperform” rating in a research note on Thursday, October 12th.
-Citigroup set a $52.00 price target on Ovintiv and gave the company a “buy” rating in a research note on Monday, December 11th.
-Finally, JPMorgan Chase & Co. upgraded Ovintiv from a “neutral” rating to an “overweight” rating and dropped their price target for the company from $61.00 to $58.00 in a research note on Wednesday, December 6th.
-Seven research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Ovintiv currently has a consensus rating of “Moderate Buy” and an average target price of $55.41.
+Other equities analysts also recently issued reports about the company.
+Citigroup set a $52.00 price objective on Ovintiv and gave the company a “buy” rating in a research report on Monday, December 11th.
+National Bank Financial boosted their price objective on Ovintiv from $59.00 to $69.00 in a research report on Thursday, October 12th.
+Morgan Stanley boosted their target price on Ovintiv from $47.00 to $49.00 and gave the stock an “equal weight” rating in a research report on Tuesday, October 17th.
+JPMorgan Chase & Co. upgraded Ovintiv from a “neutral” rating to an “overweight” rating and decreased their target price for the stock from $61.00 to $58.00 in a research report on Wednesday, December 6th.
+Finally, Scotiabank boosted their target price on Ovintiv from $49.00 to $53.00 and gave the stock a “sector perform” rating in a research report on Monday, October 16th.
+Seven analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $55.41.

 Ovintiv Price Performance

-Ovintiv (NYSE:OVV – Get Free Report) last announced its quarterly earnings results on Tuesday, November 7th.
-The company reported $1.74 earnings per share for the quarter, missing analysts’ consensus estimates of $1.75 by ($0.01).
-The business had revenue of $2.65 billion for the quarter, compared to analyst estimates of $2.58 billion.
+Ovintiv (NYSE:OVV – Get Free Report) last issued its quarterly earnings data on Tuesday, November 7th.
+The company reported $1.74 EPS for the quarter, missing the consensus estimate of $1.75 by ($0.01).
 Ovintiv had a return on equity of 16.15% and a net margin of 23.46%.
+The firm had revenue of $2.65 billion during the quarter, compared to the consensus estimate of $2.58 billion.

 Insiders Place Their Bets

-In other Ovintiv news, EVP Meghan Nicole Eilers sold 7,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 6th.
+In other Ovintiv news, EVP Meghan Nicole Eilers sold 7,000 shares of the company’s stock in a transaction on Wednesday, December 6th.
 The stock was sold at an average price of $41.37, for a total transaction of $289,590.00.
-Following the completion of the sale, the executive vice president now owns 20,441 shares in the company, valued at approximately $845,644.17.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In related news, EVP Meghan Nicole Eilers sold 7,000 shares of Ovintiv stock in a transaction dated Wednesday, December 6th.
-The stock was sold at an average price of $41.37, for a total value of $289,590.00.
-Following the completion of the transaction, the executive vice president now directly owns 20,441 shares in the company, valued at $845,644.17.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Steven W. Nance sold 13,000 shares of the business’s stock in a transaction dated Wednesday, November 29th.
-The shares were sold at an average price of $43.78, for a total transaction of $569,140.00.
-Following the sale, the director now directly owns 24,193 shares of the company’s stock, valued at approximately $1,059,169.54.
+Following the completion of the sale, the executive vice president now owns 20,441 shares in the company, valued at $845,644.17.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+In other news, Director Steven W. Nance sold 13,000 shares of the stock in a transaction on Wednesday, November 29th.
+The stock was sold at an average price of $43.78, for a total transaction of $569,140.00.
+Following the completion of the sale, the director now owns 24,193 shares in the company, valued at approximately $1,059,169.54.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, EVP Meghan Nicole Eilers sold 7,000 shares of the stock in a transaction on Wednesday, December 6th.
+The shares were sold at an average price of $41.37, for a total value of $289,590.00.
+Following the sale, the executive vice president now owns 20,441 shares of the company’s stock, valued at approximately $845,644.17.
 The disclosure for this sale can be found here.
-0.91% of the stock is currently owned by company insiders.
+0.91% of the stock is owned by company insiders.

 Ovintiv Inc, together with its subsidiaries, explores, develops, produces, and markets natural gas, oil, and natural gas liquids in the United States and Canada.
 It operates through USA Operations, Canadian Operations, and Market Optimization segments.
 The company's principal assets include Permian in west Texas and Anadarko in west-central Oklahoma; and Montney in northeast British Columbia and northwest Alberta.